Policy Brief Urges Recognition of Culture in Biodiversity Conservation

 News

-A new UNU-IAS policy brief calls for recognising and supporting local cultures that create biodiversity benefits through sustainable human–nature relationships.
+A new UNU-IAS policy brief calls for recognizing and supporting local cultures that create biodiversity benefits through sustainable human–nature relationships.
 Drawing on the experiences of socio-ecological production landscapes and seascapes (SEPLS), it provides recommendations for sustainable land-use management policies that are inclusive, equitable, and incorporate traditional knowledge.
 The brief, Recognising and Supporting the Role of Culture in Effective Area-based Conservation, is authored by William Dunbar, Suneetha M. Subramanian, and Makiko Yanagiya.

 Highlights